rkonovalov/rkonovalov.github.io/projects/jsonignore/1.0.6/examples/filter-field/README.md

 So you can use Json Ignore for field filtration.

-## Filtration of fields on specified class
+## Filtration of fields of the specified class
-For field filtration of specified class you need just add next annotation
+For field filtration you need just add next annotation

 ```java
  @FieldFilterSetting(className = User.class, fields = {"id", "password", "secretKey"})